geiselleholt/SkillsBasedAssessment308-JavascriptFundamentals/README.md

-Hafa Adai 🌸
+##Hafa Adai 🌸

-This repo is my Skills Based Assessment, SBA 308: JavaScript Fundamentals, for my Per Scholas bootcamp.
+###This repo is my Skills Based Assessment, SBA 308: JavaScript Fundamentals, for Per Scholas.
+We just ended our 4th week of the 16 week Software Development bootcamp.
+We had 2 days to complete this assessment.

 This assessment is to gauge my understanding of fundamental JavaScript concepts and my ability to apply these concepts in a practical manner.
 Specifically:
 -Employ basic JavaScript syntax accurately.